TheGoldenEye/polka-store/README.md

 node -v
 ```

-If your node version is minimum v10.4.0, its fine.
+If your node version is minimum v12.x, its fine.
 Otherwise you have to install
-a newer version, because of the missing BigInt support in Node.js prior to v10.4.
+a newer version, because of the missing BigInt support in Node.js prior to v10.4
+and due to the end of maintenance for version 10.x end of April 2021.
 You can do it with the 'n node installer':

 ``` bash